bruno-medeiros1/elytra-essentials/.github/README.md

 - Configurable combat tag system to disable elytra on damage.
 - Emergency deploy will automatically equip an elytra in the player's inventory if it falls, preventing them from dying.
 - Fully configurable achievements and rewards system with integrated GUI (/ee achievements)
+- Tandem Flight System integrated, allowing you to fly with a friend and explore together.
+- Disable Riptide launch or fireworks boosting.
+- Transform your Armored Elytra into an endgame item with over 7 unique, permanent upgrades!
 - It supports Minecraft version 1.18.x through 1.21.x.
 - Folia Support